 We are living through some crazy times right now.
 Most schools across the USA are closed for a minimum of 2 weeks and I’ve seen some closed for as long as 6 weeks.
-I know some areas have moved to online learning or sending assignments home but not all districts have that availability.
+I know some areas have moved to an Online Special Education Curriculum or sending assignments home but not all districts have that availability.
 I thought I’d share some tips on things to do when your kids are stuck at home.

 I am a veteran homeschooling mom, we homeschooled our boys from pre-school through high school.
 I also have my BS in Elementary Education and I am here to tell you, its not that hard to continue your child’s education at home, even without the support of your local school district.